DEENUU1/TESLA-copy-of-the-main-page/README.md

 ## Tesla main page with HTML/CSS/JS
 That is my version of 'Tesla' main page.
-I am not mainly frontend developer but I wanted to try my best.
+I am not a frontend developer but I wanted to try my best.
 It's not the 1:1 clone but I am still contented.

 ## Demo